cryham/fan-ctrl/README.md

 * Few display demos (from K.C.)

 * TODO: display off after time
-* TODO: more params on fan page 3: for stop prevention, RPM frequency, global graphs
+* TODO: more params: RPM frequency, global graphs
-* TODO: auto RPM from Temp., min, max, exponent?
 * TODO: factors, to regulate more fans at once

 ** Can be changed in code.